 According to the aforementioned User's Guide, a biotech application for confined field trial or experimental cultivation can be submitted to Institutional Biosafety Committee (IBC) and application for the approval of import can be submitted to NCB/MoEFCC directly.
 The IBC forwarded the application to the one of the Secretaries of a national technical committee (NTCCB/NTCFLB/NTCMB) (see Table 1 below) for evaluation.
 Applications allegedly may be submitted at any time of the year.
-Reportedly, the NCB is in the process of developing application forms that will need to be filled out to complete the biotechnology application process.

 One of the subject oriented national technical committees (see Table 1) review the dossier for field trials, cultivation and submit any recommendations or concerns to the NCB.
-After evaluating all types of application, in most cases, the NCB sends the dossier to the BCC for further review and recommend a decision.
+After evaluating the application, in most cases, the NCB sends the dossier to the BCC for further review and recommend a decision.
 BCC reviews the application, analyzes, and evaluates relevant information including the data supplied by the applicant.
 After having technical review report of BCC, the case is presented to the NCB meeting.
 The NCB provides the final decision on the GE application.

 After obtaining approval from the NCB, according to an informal translation of the 2012 BR, "[the] application may be filed to the Ministry of Commerce or other concerned authorities to permit import and export or use commercially under the existing import and export policies of the country."
-Current import and export policies that regulate trade and may require additional approvals for GE products include: 2015-18 Import Policy Order, 2015-18 Export Policy Order, 2018 Plant Quarantine Rules, and 2005 Animal Quarantine Act.
+Current import and export policies that regulate trade and may require additional approvals for GE products include: 2015-18 Import Policy Order, 2015-18 Export Policy Order, 2018 Plant Quarantine Rules, 2005 Animal Quarantine Act, and the 2017 Packaged Food Labeling Regulations from BFSA.

-Ministry Responsibility/Role Ministry of Environment and Forest and Climate Change (MOEFCC) Leads the NCB.
-The Secretary of MOEFCC is the Chairman of the NCB Leads the National Technical Committee on Biodiversity Houses the BCC.
+Ministry Responsibility/Role Ministry of Environment and Leads the NCB.
+The Secretary of MOEFCC is the Chairman Forest and Climate Change of the NCB (MOEFCC) Leads the National Technical Committee on Biodiversity Houses the BCC.
 Competent national authority and focal point to implement the CPB of Biosafety.
 Lead Ministry for implementing the Bangladesh Biosafety Rules, 2012 Ministry of Agriculture (MOA) Leads the NTCCB, which evaluates and recommends a decision on GE crop applications.
 The Secretary of MOA is the chairman of the NTCCB.
-Ministry of Fisheries and Livestock (MOFL) Leads the National Technical Committee on Fisheries and Livestock Biotechnology (NTCFLB), which evaluates and recommends a decision on GE animals and animal products applications.
+Ministry of Fisheries and Livestock Leads the National Technical Committee on Fisheries and (MOFL) Livestock Biotechnology (NTCFLB), which evaluates and recommends a decision on GE animals and animal products applications.
 The Secretary of MOFL is the chairman of the NTCFLB.
-Ministry of Health Leads the National Technical Committee on Medical (MOH) Biotechnology (NTCMB), which evaluates and recommends a
+Ministry of Health Leads the National Technical Committee on Medical (MOH) Biotechnology (NTCMB), which evaluates and recommends a decision on GE medical applications.
+The Secretary of MOH is the chairman of the NTCMB.